JebBarbas/jebcolors/README.md

 - languageMainColors (The main colors from some languages, like "jsYellow", "pyBlue" or "javaRed") (26 colors)

 ## Gradients
-In version 2.0.0+ you can use also gradients, importing `jebcolors/dist/gradients`.
+In version 2.0.0+ you can use also gradients.

 There are 401 gradients in 3 Gradient Groups.
 - grabientMainGradients (grabient's gradients, like "sweetOrange", "strongRed" or "magicThree") (14 gradients)